Questions & Answers

-As a long time technician, I have seen the confused look given to me when I tell a customer that their transmission is the cause of their check engine light.
-They almost always ask “Are you sure it’s the transmission?”, or “How can a transmission problem cause a check engine or a service engine soon light?”
+As a long time technician, I have seen the confused look given to me when I tell a customer that there are hundreds of possibilities that can be the cause of their check engine light.
+They almost always ask “How much will it cost to fix?”, or “How long can I drive with it like this?”
 Today’s vehicles have very sophisticated feedback systems.
 The PCM/ECU is constantly monitoring and adjusting numerous systems at the same time.
-Some of those systems are related to the engines emission control system.
-One component of that system is the torque converter clutch, or TCC.
+Some of those systems are related to the engine's emission control system, engine management, and powertrain management systems.
+One component of the transmission system is the torque converter clutch, or TCC.
 A TCC is used to lower fuel consumption, and it also aids in lowering transmission temperature.
-The transmissions torque converter has a clutch built into it.
-By locking the converter housing to the transmissions input shaft, your ratio is 1 to 1.
+The transmission's torque converter has a clutch built into it.
+By locking the converter clutch to the transmission's input shaft, your ratio is 1 to 1.
 That is, there is no slippage in the converter.
 As you are varying the throttle position slightly, the engine RPM stays fairly steady.
 In some vehicles, if the throttle is returned to a closed position, the PCM/ECU may disengage the TCC.
 Some other things that may disengage the TCC include brake switch pedal pressure or wide open throttle driving.
 Since the PCM uses the TCC to aid in fuel economy, it will monitor its operation and advise the driver that there is an issue with the TCC system.
 This is done through the check engine light warning system.

 A faulty TCC system can cause a number of issues.
 A slipping TCC will cause increased fuel consumption, excessive converter temperatures, and internal transmission failure due to heat stress and contamination from the effects of slippage.
 Some drivers may notice an increased engine speed, mainly at freeway speeds.
 A properly functioning TCC system can cause freeway speed engine RPM to be approximately 250 to 450 RPM lower while the TCC is engaged.
 Various other transmission issues can trigger a check engine light to become illuminated.
 Some are gear ratio codes, or slippage codes.
 These codes are sometimes accompanied by harsh shifts or harsh engagements.
 Transmission over temp conditions can also cause a check engine light.